 WordPress Security is Reactive

-If you’ve installed the latest version of WordPress on your site and have followed decent security protocols, then you probably think you’re protected.
+If you’ve installed the latest version of WordPress on your site through your hosting service plan and have followed decent WP security protocols, then you probably think you’re protected.

 You’ve done it once, now you can set it and forget it.

 But security isn’t something that you can just do once.
-It’s something that’s constantly evolving and you need to regularly update your site’s security standards if you want to stay protected.
+It’s something that’s constantly evolving and you need to regularly update your site’s security standards and conduct routine website safety checks if you want to stay protected.

 Even if your website starts off secure, in time it will become less and less secure.
-Hackers continuously look for vulnerabilities within popular software, and since WordPress powers 25 percent of the web, it’s pretty popular.
+It’s important to protect yourself from hackers who are continuously look for vulnerabilities within popular software, and since WordPress powers 25 percent of the web, it’s pretty popular.